quentingenet/vinylkeeper/README.md

 ## Author and contributors

 - Quentin GENET
-- Maybe you as a contributor... 😄🚀
+- You like vinyl, music and web development and is motivated to contribute seriously ?
+Maybe you can contribute ?  😄🚀